-2As we point out in the main body of the paper, there are still some open questions, e.g., about the role of multivector elements (in vector space dimensions greater than five) in matrices, which are divisors of zero, etc. But our treatment shows what future theoretical research should focus on, in order to resolve remaining special cases.
+Beyond the inversion of general multivectors, and of matrices of multivectors, there are still some open questions, e.g., about the role of multivector elements (in vector space dimensions greater than five) in matrices, which are divisors of zero, etc. But our treatment shows what future theoretical research should focus on, in order to resolve remaining special cases.